RyanDhingra/RyanDhingra/README.md

 # Welcome to my GitHub profile!

-## NOTE: code repositories for any production grade applications or software are not available on my GitHub for obvious security reasons.
-To view the details or to view the production applications, please visit my personal website mentioned below in the `Contact me:` sections.
+### Note: For security reasons, production-grade application repositories are not available on this GitHub account.
+To view detailed information or access production applications, please visit my personal website (link provided in the "Contact Me" section).
+Thank you for your understanding.
 Welcome again!

 ### About me...
 * CS graduate from Toronto Metropolitan University.